KaykCaputo/SisuDataQuery/README.md

 # **SisuDataQuery**
 ### Allows querying data from the SISU API through a console application.

-Currently you can check the weights and min grades of any course registered in the sisu.
+Currently you can consult the weights and minimum grades of any course registered on Sisu.\
+\
+Other features still in development. feel free to give any suggestions.

 ## How it works: